 I often receive enquiries on some of the bedding featured in bedroom articles.
 The good news is that you can now buy directly from international stores and have duvets and bedding shipped to South Africa.

 If you are looking for ideas to decorate a nursery, here are just a few stunning nursery designs that I came across.
 Why these nursery designs in particular?
 The colours are modern and fresh, yet easy to replicate in your own nursery design.

 But before you restore an old cot or crib, there are a few steps to follow to ensure the project runs smoothly and the painted or varnish cot or crib is properly prepared for a lasting finish.

 With property values at a premium and rates for rental properties going through the roof, you sometimes have to settle for a home that is smaller than what you originally planned for, especially if you have small children.
-But you can turn a small bedroom into a shared space that is filled with light and space.

 As they grow children require ever-increasing storage space.
 A place to hang clothes, to store toys, storage for books, and eventually a space to do their homework.
 And today's older kids need space for video games, PC or laptop, and perhaps even their own TV or hi-fi.

 While once again searching around for ideas using PVC pipe, I stumbled across a great idea for using PVC pipes (in this case scaffolding) to make a headboard.
 This is a great idea for a children's headboard.

 We have seen damask, geometric and chevron stencils, and now it appears that houndstooth stencils are becoming popular for decorating a feature wall.
 In this project a houndstooth stencil was applied to a feature wall in a little boy's bedroom - with stunning results.